rahatsikz/rahatsikz/README.md

 ### It's Rahat...
 ### Your Friendly Neighborhood Software Dev

 Since 2017, I've been coding my way through the tech world.
-In 2022, I decided to go all-in on the JavaScript stack, bringing a fresh perspective to modern web development.
+In 2022, I decided to go all-in on the JavaScript stack, bringing a fresh perspective to modern development lifecycle.
 My expertise lies in **React.js**, **Next.js**, and **Express**, with a knack for building sleek, high-performance applications.

 ### 💡 A Little More About Me
 - 🚀 I love turning complex development problems into simple and beautiful solutions.